contents

 Director

-The Soup that Wraps Us ––– The Origins of Food, Clothing and Shelter
+Soup that Wraps and Fulfills ––– The Birth of Food, Clothing and Shelter

 What comes to mind when you hear the word "soup"?

-I had a memorable experience relating to soup in 2003 when I was traveling through Russia and East Europe.
-The only hot meal available to me was soup, and in backpackers' hostels, I made soup from vegetables found in local markets.
-A bowl of soup, the "minimal unit of food", supported me on my journey.
+I had a memorable experience relating to soup in 2003 when I was traveling through Russia and eastern Europe.
+The only hot meal available to me was soup, and in backpackers' hostels, I made it from the vegetables that found in local markets.
+A bowl of soup, the "minimal unit of food," supported me on my journey.

 While on the road, I came across a photograph of Romania in 1900 showing farmers seated on the ground enjoying soup from large bowls.
-There was neither poverty nor wealth, only the gaze of people sharing their lives.
+There was neither poverty nor wealth, only a certain presence of people sharing their lives.
+Soup linked person to person, and each to place and time.

 The salinity of amniotic fluid is 0.9%, which is the same as most people's preferred salinity of soup.
 It also contains a high amount of glutamic acid, a key umami component.
 In other words, we were surrounded by delicious soup while still in the womb.

 Food, clothing and shelter are the base needs that wrap our lives inside and out.
-This exhibition is an experiment in reconsidering that through bodily sensation, taking with soup as the starting point.
+This exhibition is an experiment in reconsidering these fundamental elements via issues of bodily sensation.
+It takes soup as the starting point.
+At the same time, it goes further, advocating a perpetual respect for life.

 Natsumi Toyama